kochmstbfh/SwissKnowledgeGraph-PerformingArts/README.md

 Thus, for reproducing the knowledge graph, the RDF files are the most important.
 The CSV/Excel files in the folders of iterations 1-4 are stored for completeness.
 These files were only used to match entities with Wikidata (Reconcile Process) and create the corresponding RDF files using OntoRefine.

 The following section shows the structure of the iteration folders.
-Behind the respective file names a short description of the information they contain can be found.
+Behind the respective file names, a short description of the information they contain can be found.
 The following section thus serves as documentation of the procedure used in the development of the master thesis.

 ## Structure of the iteration (1-4) folders